saucelabs/sauce-docs/docs/secure-connections/sauce-connect/faq.md

 sidebar_label: FAQ
 ---

-If you're new to Sauce Connect Proxy or troubleshooting, this list of Frequently Asked Questions can help you with what you need to know.
+If you're new to Sauce Connect Proxy or troubleshooting, this list of frequently asked questions can help you with what you need to know.

 ## What outbound ports do I need open for Sauce Connect Proxy?